LordShadow505/Brawlhalla-Modding-Toolkit/README.md

 * Open SSE.Setup.exe.
 * Install the program.
 * Select the path where you commonly extract Brawlhalla files (Where you export your files to do modding stuff)
 * Import an SWF file by clicking on "+" button.
+* Select the skin
 * Select the sprite export mode.
 * Export!